UlysseCoteAllard/LongTermEMG/README.md

 #Required libraries:

-The VADA and Dirt-T implementation is based on: https://github.com/ozanciga/dirt-t and https://github.com/RuiShu/dirt-t
+The VADA and Dirt-T implementation are based on: https://github.com/ozanciga/dirt-t and https://github.com/RuiShu/dirt-t

 Numpy https://numpy.org/